Pont au Change: History

 Several bridges bearing the name Pont au Change have stood on this site.
-It owes its name to the goldsmiths and money changers who had installed their shops on an earlier version of the bridge in the 12th century.
-The current bridge was constructed from 1858 to 1860, during the reign of Napoleon III, and bears his imperial insignia.
+An early wooden bridge on this site was named the Grande Pont, which would later be commonly, and interchangeably, referred to by other names – Pont aux Changeurs, Pont de la Marchandise, Pont au Change – before the current name became permanent.
+This cluster of common names came about after a mid-12th century ruling by Louis VII that goldsmiths and money changers must live and work on the bridge.
+Previous iterations were destroyed by fires, floods and ice floes; the current bridge was constructed from 1858 to 1860, during the reign of Napoleon III, and bears his imperial insignia.

 In Literature

-The Pont au Change is featured in the novel Les Misérables by Victor Hugo.
+In 1862, two years after the present bridge was completed, Victor Hugo included Pont au Change in the novel Les Misérables.
 Police Inspector Javert finds himself unable to reconcile his duty to surrender Jean Valjean to the authorities with the fact that Valjean saved his life.
 He comes to the Pont au Change and throws himself into the Seine.
-It also plays a role in the novel Perfume: The Story of a Murderer by Patrick Süskind; the perfumier Baldini, who takes the protagonist Grenouille as his apprentice, owns a shop on the bridge.
-After Grenouille leaves him, the bridge collapses and his house and shop, with him inside, falls into the river.“The Night Watchman of Pont-au-Change” is also the title of a poem written by the surrealist poet and holocaust victim Robert Desnos.
+It also plays a role in Patrick Süskind's 1985 novel Perfume: The Story of a Murderer; the perfumier Baldini, who takes the protagonist Grenouille as his apprentice, owns a shop on the bridge.
+After Grenouille leaves him, the bridge collapses and his house and shop, with him inside, falls into the river.
+"The Night Watchman of Pont-au-Change" is the title of a poem written by French surrealist poet Robert Desnos, who was murdered in The Holocaust in 1945.